jfhbrook/susitna/adrs/009-type-awareness.md

 experience.

 Second, the runtime can assume data types and use type-specific bytecode instructions.
-In a fully typed language like Java, the compiler can implement comprehensive type checks, and the runtime can implement type-specific instructions.
+In a fully typed language like Java, the runtime can implement type-specific instructions.
 For example, suppose we are executing `1 + true` and that our language casts boolean arguments to integers.
 In a dynamic typing regime, we would implement a generic `ADD` instruction that checks the types of the two values and casts `true` to `1` on the spot.
 But if we know a priori that `1` is an integer and `true` is a boolean, we could instead execute `CAST_INT_TO_BOOL, ADD_INTS`, and these instructions can assume that their arguments are a bool and two ints respectively.
 In contrast, a dynamically typed language *must* use a generic `ADD` instruction.